 (a) Explain why these two products are formed in the reaction.

-(b) Suggest how a pure sample of magnesium oxide could be obtained from the mixture of products.
+(b) Given that magnesium nitride dissolves in water to form magnesium hydroxide, suggest how a pure sample of magnesium oxide could be obtained from the mixture of products.

 Answers